DaveWestFGCU/EagleHacks2025_Project/README.md

    We start by receiving a request at the POST /new_job endpoint.
 The request requires a valid API key in the header, which is checked by middleware for all endpoints, as well as a form body with a product/service (aka keyword) for the ads.
 Optionally, the user can also provide an intended audience and a marketing goal.

-   Additionally, an GET /job/{job_id} endpoint can be polled to get the current status of a given job.
+   Additionally, a GET /job/{job_id} endpoint can be polled to get the current status of a given job.

 2. **Creating a Campaign "Mood"**